hbcbh1999/small-workflows/readme.md

 - [Dash Profile Switcher](dash-profile-switch) - Search through your custom [Dash](https://kapeli.com/dash) profiles.

 ## Workflow Augmentations
-Workflows that were not made by me, I just augmented them in my own way to make them 'better' (for me).
+Below are workflows that were not made by me, I just augmented them in my own way to make them 'better' (for me).
 Credit goes to the authors of these awesome workflows.

 The links under wokrflow names will lead straight to the download of my augmented workflow.
 Take a look at the original workflows first though, it will most probably work for you well.
 - [GitHub Jump](https://github.com/nikitavoloboev/small-workflows/blob/master/augmentations/GitHub%20jump.alfredworkflow?raw=true) (Credit to [Lachlan Donald](https://github.com/lox)) ([Original](https://github.com/lox/alfred-github-jump)) - Quickly jump to a GitHub repository page.
   - I added many modifiers to do different things such as go directly to issues of the workflow, pull requests of it or even clone the repo to a specified directory.
   - I use this workflow many many times a day and it saved me a lot of time.